-The sale of a probate property isn’t always as straightforward as other property sales – there is additional legal work required by the vendor (executor).
-Find out about selling a probate property directly to us.
+Selling a probate property isn’t always as straightforward as other property sales – there is additional legal work required by the vendor (executor).
+Find out about selling your probate property directly to us.

 When you’re considering "selling a probate property", we have prepared you a useful guide covering some of the key stages of the process.
 Our professional team is available to discuss the sale of your probate house and answer any questions you may have.

 - Hiring a probate solicitor